emirhanyigit007/aerospace-summer-2026/03-UAV-Pitch-Control-Project/README.md.txt

 Pitch Command → Tracking Error → PID Controller → Elevator Saturation → UAV Pitch Dynamics → Pitch Response
 ```

-The feedback loop compares the desired pitch angle with the actual pitch response.
-The PID controller generates the required elevator command based on the tracking error.
-The elevator command is then limited using a saturation block to represent the physical actuator limit of the elevator surface.
+The pitch command is compared with the actual pitch response.
+The tracking error is processed by the PID controller, which generates the required elevator command.
+The elevator command is then limited by a saturation block to represent the physical actuator limit.

 ---

-## Final PID Controller
+## ⚙️ Final PID Controller

-After the PID tuning study, the final PID gains were selected as:
+After the PID tuning study, the final controller gains were selected as:

 | Gain | Value |
 |---|---:|